-You can set the fan speed to Maximum (full power), Automatic or Custom from this menu item.
-The fan speed will adjust itself automatically to control the heat of the CPU.
-However you can adjust the setting to maximum if you prefer.
-Select Custom and click on the sliders to adjust the settings to your preference, however these settings can be overridden by the system, as a safety precaution, if it requires heavier use of the fan.
+the fan speed to Maximum (full power) or Automatic.
+The fan speed will adjust itself automatically to control the heat of the CPU, or you can adjust the setting to maximum if you prefer.
+You can use the Offset slider to adjust the settings to your preference, however these settings can be overridden by the system as a safety precaution, if it requires heavier use of the fan.